vtexdocs/help-center-content/docs/announcements/en/store-framework-optimize-your-stores-loading-time.md

 author: 6AcGyun1hSWewU8YcaQiO
 slug: store-framework-optimize-your-stores-loading-time
 legacySlug: store-framework-optimize-your-stores-loading-time
-announcementImageID: ""
+announcementImageID: ''
-announcementSynopsisEN: Accelerate your website’s content rendering by adopting Store Framework performance best practices.
+announcementSynopsisEN: 'Accelerate your website’s content rendering by adopting Store Framework performance best practices.'
 ---

 A website's loading time is a key contributor to whether users stay on the page they are browsing, affecting store sales and conversion rate, as well as the findability of pages through SEO.